MarkieSalzwedel/Space-Explorer-hangman/README.md

 6. java -jar Space-Explorer-hangman_v1.jar

 If unable to run, check your Java version (java -version) and make sure the java version installed on your system matches the requirements

+## Version 1.X Features
+- Graphics: displays a rocket and stars that represent the player's lives
+- Text field: enter user input (letter or word)
+- Enter button: accepts user input
+- Text field and button disables once the player either wins or loses
+- Lives will not be lost if user inputs a letter/word they have already guessed

 ## EXTRA!!!
 Google Drawing Concept!